 Chief Experience Officer (CEO) throughout

-Today is an arrival day so there are no planned activities and you may arrive at any time throughout the day (please note that check-in at the hotel is usually around 2-3pm).
+There are no planned activities until tonight’s welcome meeting (please note that check-in at the hotel is usually around 2-3pm).

 After the meeting, you may choose to join your CEO and travel companions for an optional dinner in a local restaurant.